BCS theory: History

+Superconductivity was first experimentally observed in 1911 by Heike Kamerlingh Onnes, for which he won the 1913 Nobel Prize.
+From the time of the discovery to the 1950s, many scientists tried to conceive of a theory for superconductivity, but initial progress was slow, as a quantum theory for metals had not been developed.

-Rapid progress in the understanding of superconductivity gained momentum in the mid-1950s.
+Rapid progress in understanding superconductivity gained momentum in the 1950s.
 It began with the 1948 paper, "On the Problem of the Molecular Theory of Superconductivity", where Fritz London proposed that the phenomenological London equations may be consequences of the coherence of a quantum state.

-In 1953, Brian Pippard, motivated by penetration experiments, proposed that this would modify the London equations via a new scale parameter called the coherence length.
+In 1950, Lev Landau and Vitaly Ginzburg proposed a phenomenological theory of superconductors known as Ginzburg-Landau theory, which proposed that the electrons in a superconductor acted as a charged superfluid.
+In 1953, Brian Pippard, motivated by penetration experiments, proposed a new scale parameter modifying the London equations called the coherence length.
 John Bardeen then argued in the 1955 paper, "Theory of the Meissner Effect in Superconductors", that such a modification naturally occurs in a theory with an energy gap.
-The key ingredient was Leon Cooper's calculation of the bound states of electrons subject to an attractive force in his 1956 paper, "Bound Electron Pairs in a Degenerate Fermi Gas".
+Leon Cooper calculated of the bound states of electrons subject to an attractive force in his 1956 paper, "Bound Electron Pairs in a Degenerate Fermi Gas".

+At this time, then-graduate student Robert Schrieffer began working on superconductivity at the University of Illinois along with John Bardeen as his thesis advisor, and Leon Cooper as a postdoctoral fellow.

+In January of 1957, while attending a many-body theory meeting at the Stevens Institute of Technology, Schrieffer thought of the idea of using a statistical approach analogous to a mean field, because of the strong overlap of electron pairs in the superconductor.
+This was a breakthrough as it allowed Schrieffer to guess an appropriate ground-state wavefunction, now known as the BCS wavefunction.
+This allowed Bardeen, Cooper and Schrieffer to synthesize their ideas into a microscopic theory.
+Their theory was published in April as a letter titled "Microscopic Theory of Superconductivity".

-In 1957 Bardeen and Cooper assembled these ingredients and constructed such a theory, the BCS theory, with Robert Schrieffer.
-The theory was first published in April 1957 in the letter, "Microscopic theory of superconductivity".
-The demonstration that the phase transition is second order, that it reproduces the Meissner effect and the calculations of specific heats and penetration depths appeared in the December 1957 article, "Theory of superconductivity".
-They received the Nobel Prize in Physics in 1972 for this theory.
+The results were later published as a December 1957 paper titled "Theory of Superconductivity", which included the initial results of the letter, as well as derivations of the phase transition is second order, the Meissner effect and the calculations of specific heats and penetration depths.
+The trio received the Nobel Prize in Physics in 1972 for their theory.

 In 1986, high-temperature superconductivity was discovered in La-Ba-Cu-O, at temperatures up to 30 K. Following experiments determined more materials with transition temperatures up to about 130 K, considerably above the previous limit of about 30 K. It is experimentally very well known that the transition temperature strongly depends on pressure.
 In general, it is believed that BCS theory alone cannot explain this phenomenon and that other effects are in play.
 These effects are still not yet fully understood; it is possible that they even control superconductivity at low temperatures for some materials.